RISC-V ALE Exercise Book

 In this activity, you must write a program in RISC-V assembly language that has a ABI-compliant function int linked_list_search(Node *head_node, int val), similar to the one implemented in exercise 6.6.
 Your code will be linked to a code in C that calls the linked_list_search function and expects the return value to be the index of the node where the sum of the values is equal to val or -1 in case there isn't such a node on the linked list.

 In addition to linked_list_search, you will need to implement a few utility functions that will be required for this exercise and future ones.
+There is no need to handle errors nor end-of-file (EOF).

 • void puts ( const char * str );